 Rocket Dollar is best viewed as an option if you’re specifically looking to invest in asset classes like private companies and startups.

 Rocket Dollar is much different from Alto IRA in that you create an LLC, which then holds your assets.
-This allows you to invest in essentially anything, except for asset types that are prohibited in a retirement account (similar to how Alto IRA allows you to bring private investment deals).
+This allows you to invest in essentially anything, except for asset types that are prohibited in a retirement account.

-Overall, Alto IRA is a good low-cost SDIRA IRA custodian that offers access to many high-quality investment options, in addition to allowing you to bring your own private investment deals to your account for a reasonable fee.
+Overall, Alto IRA is a good low-cost SDIRA IRA custodian that offers access to many high-quality investment options for a reasonable fee.
 In fact, we rated it as our top crypto IRA for these reasons.

 If you’re an experienced investor, it can offer additional ways to diversify tax-advantaged funds (with the obvious caveat that this of course comes with additional risk).